 All the damage from associated burns and nerve damage can take ten days or more to develop.
-Often, the burn damage is relegated to the area where the electricity passes through or leaves the body.
+The burn damage is often relegated to the area where the electricity passes through or leaves the body.
 In some cases, blood vessels may be damaged or destroyed as the electricity passes through your body.

 Humans are great conductors of electric currents due to the tissues and blood cells, and the amount of current that flows through the human body determines the damage.
 The electric current heat the tissues and stimulates the muscles, which can result in many different injuries ranging from a fall to a cardiac arrest.

 Let’s look at the milliamperes (mA) needed for the following estimated effects of 60 Hz AC currents:

 - One mA – Does not cause any injuries

 - 16 mA – Enough to hold and let go by a person (visible injuries)